jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 Even if you are based outside of the European Union (EU), if your services are available to people within the EU, you are in scope.

-The act can be interpreted in slightly different ways depending on individual country implementations and requirements, but the generally EN501
+The act can be interpreted in slightly different ways depending on individual country implementations and requirements, but the generally [EN 301 549](https://www.levelaccess.com/compliance-overview/en-301-549-compliance/) is the adopted standard.
+This has many of the same requirements as WCAG 2.1, so using these guidelines as a starting point can be a good place to start.
+Although The EAA goes beyond WCAG, it's about outcomes and people.

 ### WCAG - a very brief overview